-You might feel a little pressure as the sonographer presses the microphone against your skin and moves it around the area being scanned.
+You might feel a little pressure as the sonographer presses the probe against your skin and moves it around the area they are scanning.
 Tell them if this is uncomfortable.

 An ultrasound scan can take up to 45 minutes depending on what's being scanned.

 You can eat and drink normally after the test.
 And you can go straight home or back to work.